Stujenske-Lab/Stujenske-Lab.github.io/docs/bunddle/projects/index.md

 ---
-title: Projects
+title: Tools
 nav:
   order: 2
   tooltip: Software, datasets, and more
 ---

-# {% include icon.html icon="fa-solid fa-wrench" %}Projects
+# {% include icon.html icon="fa-solid fa-wrench" %}Tools

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Our group actively develops and disseminates software with applications to neuroscience research.
+We primarily develop tools using Matlab.
+Here we provide links to open source tools that we use, developed in the lab and elsewhere.

 {% include tags.html tags="publication, resource, website" %}